-During the last two weeks of any marking period, no courses will be added or dropped.
-First semester and full-year courses dropped before the last two weeks of quarter one will be completely removed from the official transcript.
-Second semester courses dropped before the last two weeks of quarter three will be completely removed from the official transcript.
-All courses dropped after these periods will receive a "W" (withdrawal) as a final grade, and receive no credit for the course.
+During the last two weeks of any marking period no courses will be added or dropped.
+First semester and full-year courses dropped after the first ten days of the class will result in a withdrawal on the transcript.
+Second semester courses dropped after the first ten days of the class will result in a whithdrawal on the transcript.
+All courses dropped after these periods will receive a W (withdrawal) as a final grade and receive no credit for the course.